 (25 volunteers, 6:00 p.m. – 10:30 p.m.)
 FILLED.

 SILENT AUCTION FLOOR CREW — This committee is responsible for monitoring auction and display items before, during and after the event.
 Committee members will be working with your committee chair monitoring ballroom doors and insuring that the silent auction items are secure.
 This committee is also responsible for working with closing bid sections, providing winning bid information to cashiers and distributing bid sheets to winners.
-This committee is also responsible for packing up items and cleaning up as the silent auction ends. (up to 25 volunteers, night of) OPEN.
+This committee is also responsible for packing up items and cleaning up as the silent auction ends. (up to 25 volunteers, night of) FILLED.

 PROCUREMENT TEAM — This team contacts businesses and individual through face-to-face contact, mailings, email, etc. to request donations for the auction.
 Team Procurement is always in session.
 Some volunteers on the team work on a few items, some work a few months in a concentrated effort, others work all year long.
 (Unlimited number of volunteers)